 “No other human being had ever trained the way Bruce trained-fanatically.
 He lived and breathed it from the time he got up at six o’clock in the morning until he went to bed at night.”

-Workout Routines of other Fighters:
+Workout Routines of other Celebrities:

 Is It Possible To Achieve A Similar Physique As Bruce Lee?